DAVFoundation/api_doc/source/protocols/drone-charging/index.html.md

 The communication protocol for drone charging describes the format of a request for a charging service (`need`), and the response sent by a charging provider (`bid`).

-For example, an autonomous drone might search for charging stations within 2 km of the given coordinates that are capable of docking a 1200 kg drone.
+For example, a drone might search for charging stations within 2 km of its location that supports 2mm bullet connectors.

-In response, a charging station might send back a bid with a price for the service, the opening and closing times, and the full list of services it offers.
+In response, a charging station might send back a bid with a price per kWh, a time at which the service can be provided, and additional amenities provided (e.g., the ability for the drone to remain parked on the charger after charging completes).

 # Need

 A statement of need for charging services.
-Typically this will be sent by an drone that is looking for a charging station around certain coordinates.
+Typically this will be sent by a drone that is looking for a charging station around certain coordinates.

 This request is sent to the discovery engine which broadcasts the need to DAV identities that can provide this service. <a href="#bid">Bids</a> are later received in response.